Some days, I feel like my head is going to explode.

 I’m busy – but so are you.
 So is your spouse.
 So is your mother-in-law.
 So is your neighbor’s sister’s cousin’s friend.
 And all of us make choices, and we make the time for what’s really important to us.

-That’s why I’ve made the time over the past few weeks to compile what I hope will be the ultimate guide to homeschooling for working moms – because it’s important.
+That’s why I’ve made the time to compile what I hope will be the ultimate guide to homeschooling for working moms – because it’s important.

 - It’s important to me that no one says, “Oh, homeschooling is the right choice for our family, but we can’t because I have to work.”